Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Stone Walls Line the Rúa FisterraStone Walls Line the Rúa Fisterra

 This path is a glorious place to be in the spring.
-You reach the top of the climb at 27.5 kilometers.
+You reach the top of the climb after 27.5 kilometers.

 Then up ahead as we neared the end of the 1.7 kilometers, you could see that a stunning view would open up ahead!